nicolaskruchten/pivottable/ReadMe.md

 ##How do I use the code?

-You need to load jQuery and the PivotTable.js scripts, which can be done the normal way (download the files from `dist/` locally and reference them), or loaded from [CDNJS](https://cdnjs.com/libraries/pivottable), or via [NPM](https://www.npmjs.com/package/pivottable) with `npm install pivottable`.
+You need to load jQuery and the PivotTable.js scripts (`pivot.min.js` and any plugins or source maps), which can be done the normal way (download the files from [dist](https://github.com/nicolaskruchten/pivottable/tree/master/dist) and reference them), or loaded from [CDNJS](https://cdnjs.com/libraries/pivottable), or via [NPM](https://www.npmjs.com/package/pivottable) with `npm install pivottable` or via Bower with `bower install pivottable`.

 There are two main functions defined in `pivot.coffee`: `pivot()` and `pivotUI()`, both implemented as jQuery plugins, as well as a bunch of helpers and templates.